shaunluttin/stma-data-talk/demo/README.md

 It has two parts: web and scraping.

-The web is HTML accessed over the Internet.
+The "web" is HTML accessed over the Internet.

-Scraping involves:

-- extracting data from that HTML,
+The "scraping" is:

+- extracting,
+- cleaning,
-- cleaning that data,
+- storing
-- storing that data for later processing by other tools (e.g., Large Language Models, Excel...)

 ## In Scope?

-Web scraping of tabular data into Excel using Pandas.
+Web scraping tabular data into Excel using Python & Pandas.

 ## Out of Scope?

 - Direct API queries.
-- Web scraping of non-tabular data using Beautiful Soup.
-- Use authentication using e.g., automation tools like Selenium.
+- Non-tabular data.
+- Automation e.g., for username/passwords.
-- Feeding data into AI tools.
+- Feeding data to AI tools.
 - Visualizing data.

+## What is Python?

+Python is a way of interacting with a computer.

+Most people use a mouse...
+Python lets you use code.

+## Prerequisites

+Install the following software:

+- Python: a programatic way of interacting with a computer.
+- VS Code: a text editor.
+- VS Code Jupyter Extension: an interactive Python environment.